- City Hall

 Breaking down entry barriers to this exciting sport, the CBRM Skateboard program pairs beginners with internationally certified instructors to develop skills in a safe and respectful environment.

-From cycling camps to Bike Week, cycling is an excellent method of Active Transportation and a great way to keep physically fit!
+Cycling is an excellent method of Active Transportation and a great way to keep physically fit.
+CBRM Bike Camps teach youth the essentials needed to develop a lifelong love of cycling.

 Walkabout encourages physical activity through group walking sessions in the CBRM.